LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch3_create_custom_pipes/03_04_deploy_a_custom_pipe_to_a_container_registry/README.md

 Start by enabling Pipelines in the repository settings.

-Then get set up Docker Hub.
+Then get set up in Docker Hub.

 ## Setting Up an Image Repository on Docker Hub